doczjs/docz/README.md

 ## Contributing

-All kinds of contributions are very welcome and appreciated !
+All kinds of contributions are very welcome and appreciated!

-If you want to contribute time to docz then here's a list of suggestions to get you started :
+If you want to contribute time to docz then here's a list of suggestions to get you started:

-1. Star the project.
+1. Star the project on Github.
 2. Help people in the [issues](https://github.com/doczjs/docz/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) by sharing your knowledge and experience.
 3. Find and report issues.
-4. Submit PRs to help solve issues or add features.
+4. Submit pull requests to help solve issues or add features.
 5. Influence the future of docz with feature requests.

-If you're looking for a place to start make sure to check issues tagged with :
+If you're looking for a place to start make sure to check issues tagged with the `good first issue` label:

 [![Good First Issue](https://img.shields.io/github/issues/doczjs/docz/good%20first%20issue.svg)](https://github.com/doczjs/docz/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

-And make sure to read the [Contributing Guide](/CONTRIBUTING.md) before making a pull request.
+Read the [Contributing Guide](/CONTRIBUTING.md) before you open a pull request.

-You can also contribute money to help secure docz's future.
+You can also sponsor us via OpenCollective to help secure docz's future.

 <p align="center">
   <a href="https://opencollective.com/docz" target="_blank">